 All animals can become aggressive under stress.
 Good thing research suggests CBD can calm the storm.

-Are you or your furry friends feeling a little aggressive?
+Does your furry friend respond to anxiety with aggression?
+Have you just added a rescue to your family only to find some concerning, aggressive behaviours?
 There’s a good chance cannabis can help.
-A study published in Progress in Neuro-Psychopharmacology and Biological Psychiatry describes the direct mechanism by which CBD may reduce aggression.
-What’s more – recent research backs the whole thing for animal aggression in our furry friends, too.
+A study published in Progress in Neuro-Psychopharmacology and Biological Psychiatry (2019), describes the direct mechanism by which CBD may reduce aggression.

 While that may sound like more proof that tired old stoner stereotypes contain a kernel of truth (The Dude in The Big Lebowski was a pacifist, after all), the new research goes further than stating that cannabis patients are a mellow group.
 It directly explains explain the neuroscience behind the phenomenon.